-The tempo metronomic marking is an approximation taking into account that most pop records were no longer than 3:30.
-In order to be considered for airplay records needed to fit into that time parameter.
-In addition, a single side of a 78 RPM record could not fit any more music than that.
+The tempo metronomic marking is an approximation taking into account that records could not be longer than three and a half minutes in length (a single side of a 78 RPM record could not fit any more music than that).
 The conductor is encouraged to experiment with tempi faster or slower within the marking on the first page of score.